Interactive timeline - History of the RA

 50 years of restoration transformed the appearance of the Tower following the fire of 1841.

 WWII aerial bombing threatens the Tower.
 The Main Guard is destroyed on the 29 Dec 1940.

 The Tower Today

 The Tower of London attracts over 2 million visitors per year as a World Heritage Site.

-These museums are home to the UK’s national collection of arms and armour which includes the national collection of artillery at Fort Nelson.
+We are home to the UK’s national collection of arms and armour which includes the national collection of artillery at Fort Nelson.

 To get information about each of our museums simply choose your intended museum location below.